Greek yields near post-restructuring lows as lenders set to return

 By Marius Zaharia

-LONDON, Feb 18 (Reuters) - Greek bond yields hovered on Tuesday around their lowest since the country’s debt was restructured, with its international lenders set to return to Athens this week to resume bailout talks.
+LONDON, Feb 18 (Reuters) - Greek bond yields on Tuesday hovered around their lowest levels since the country’s debt restructuring as its international lenders said they will return to Athens this week to assess the delivery of economic reforms.

-The “troika” of the International Monetary Fund, the European Commission and the European Central Bank interrupted a visit last year due to a lack of progress in discussions with Greek authorities.
-Since then, the Greek economy has shown signs of significant improvement.
+The lenders interrupted a visit last year due to a lack of progress in discussions with Greek authorities.
+Since then, Greece has shown significant improvement.

-Its budget surplus for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of loans held up since September, analysts said.
+Its budget surplus for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of a tranche held up since September, analysts said.

-Sources directly involved in the talks told Reuters earlier this month that differences over plugging a 1 billion euro funding gap for this year had largely been bridged.

-Greek 10-year yields last stood at 7.58 percent, about 10 basis points above their lowest levels since a March 2012 debt restructuring, which were hit last week.
+Greek 10-year yields dipped slightly to 7.56 percent, trading less than 10 basis points above their lowest levels since a March 2012 debt restructuring hit last week.

-“Greece has made progress ... with the attainment of a primary surplus and early signs of stabilisation in the economy,” said Dennis Shen, economic associate at AllianceBernstein.
+“It does appear that the economy is recovering from a very, very deep slump.
+We’ve seen a recovery in government finances as well ... so you could expect a positive (troika) review,” said Elwin de Groot, market economist at Rabobank in Utrecht.

-A spike in trading volumes in Greek bonds and a tentative resurgence of debt insurance instruments represented further signs of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.
+A spike in trading volumes and a tentative resurgence of debt insurance instruments represented further signs of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.

 Volumes in the first five weeks of the year stood at about 546 million euros, about 36 percent of the turnover for the whole of 2013 and almost matching 2012’s annual volume, Greek central bank data showed.

-That indicated a broader group of investors than just domestic banks and high-risk hedge funds were interested in Greek bonds while volatile trading during this year’s emerging market tensions suggested investors with mandates in the developing world were holding some Greek bonds as well.
+That indicated Greek bonds appealed to a broader group of investors than just domestic banks and high-risk hedge funds while volatile trading during this year’s emerging market tensions suggested investors with mandates in the developing world were now holding some Greek bonds as well.

-“Some of the real money has gone in there on the back of the European recovery story - lots from New York, London and Europe,” said Gabriel Sterne, economist at distressed debt brokerage Exotix.

-This year has also seen the re-appearance of prices of Greek credit default swaps, last quoted at roughly 490 basis points, although data provider Markit said they were for the moment indicative.
+This year has also seen the re-appearance of prices of Greek credit default swaps, last quoted at roughly 490 basis points, although data provider Markit said CDS prices for the moment were just indicative.
 The market effectively collapsed after Greece restructured its debt.

-Once CDS trading picks up, investors will be able to hedge their exposure to Greek bonds and may be more willing to hold them, analysts said.

 “It’s all related to investors regaining interest in trading (Greek) bonds,” ING rate strategist Alessandro Giansanti said.

 There remained warning signs, however.
-Greek 10-year yields are still higher than those on 30-year bonds - an inversion that usually occurs in distressed debt markets when investors price in a high risk of default.
+Greek 10-year yields continued to trade above the 30-year ones - which usually occurs in distressed debt markets where investors price in a high risk of default.

-This suggests that despite the improved outlook, some investors still fear they may not be fully repaid.
+This suggests that while investors have grown more optimistic on Greece’s chances to rebound from one of the biggest debt defaults in history, they still fear that an accident could be just around the corner.

 The ruling coalition in Greece has a narrow three-seat majority in parliament and a collapse might pave the way for anti-bailout party Syriza to come to power.

-Analysts warn any more brinkmanship between Athens and its lenders could further erode the coalition, especially with European Parliament elections looming.
+Analysts warn any more brinkmanship between Athens and its lenders might be a catalyst for further erosion within the coalition, especially with European Parliament elections looming.

-Senior European officials have ruled out another debt restructuring in Greece, but analysts say all bets are off if Syriza - ahead in polls - comes to power.
+International lenders currently rule out another debt restructuring in Greece, but analysts say all bets are off if Syriza come to power, with even the country’s future in the euro zone in doubt.

-“The main risk in Greece is political,” said Shen at Alliance Bernstein.

-By comparing bond prices with where they would be if they paid similar coupons to low risk German Bunds, ING estimates the market sees a roughly one in three chance of default.
-Markit’s standard calculations based on CDS spreads show a similar default probability.
+Using a model which compares bond prices with where they would be if they paid similar coupons to low risk German Bunds, he estimates the market sees a roughly one in three chance of default.

-“Clearly the yield curve and the absolute level of yield would imply an elevated risk of default,” said Sohail Malik, lead portfolio manager for the ECM Special Situations hedge fund, which has exited the market after the sharp drop in yields.